How Building Owners Can Benefit from Inspection, Testing, and Preventive Maintenance Programs

 • NFPA 72 National Fire alarm and Signaling Code

 Compliance with approving authorities is not the only benefit that building owners realize from an ITM agreement.
-An ITM program, in accordance with NFPA standards, provides ongoing verification of proper system operation.
+An ITM program, in accordance with NFPA standards, provides ongoing verification of proper fire system system maintenance and operation to ensure your life safety systems provide the level of protection they were designed for.
 This is a comprehensive, three-part program as defined by NFPA 25, 2011 edition:

 Inspection – “A visual examination of a system or portion thereof to verify that it appears to be in operating condition and is free of physical damage.”